mahmoudai1/No-Sleep/README.md

 # No Sleep

-• An Integration of Amazon Rekognition and Flutter for Tracking Drivers’ Eyes.
+• An Integration of Amazon Rekognition and Flutter for Tracking Drivers’ Eyes.<br/>

-# I. Description of the Selected Problem:
-• Each year, nearly 100,000 traffic crashes can be attributed to drowsy driving, including more than 1,500 deaths and over 70,000 injuries according to the <ins>**U.S.**</ins> National Highway Traffic Safety Administration.
-Most drowsy driving accidents occur between midnight and 6 a.m. among drivers who are alone in their vehicles (Medicalxpress.com, 2018).
-So, I tried to solve this problem by myself.
-The Application is developed using Amazon Rekognition for detecting whether “EyesOpen” is True or False.

-# II.
-What the Application does:
 • It detects drivers’ eyes as if they slept while driving, a sound and vibration will start to play until he wakes up.

-# III.
-How it works:
+# How it works:
 • The Application lets the device’s camera capture an image each few seconds and save it locally in the device, sending this image’s <ins>**bytes**</ins> to Rekognition’s API, and then I get the response as a JSON file.
 If the Confidence for that a Face is included in the image more than 98, and the Value for the **EyesOpen** is False, then an alert will start to play and vibration will happen.
 Then, the image will be deleted from the device to prevent huge storage usage.
 Once the driver has opened his eyes, the sound and vibration will stop automatically.
 This process happens whenever the Application is opened.
 The Application uses Wakelock Package to prevent the device from sleeping.

 <ins>**Note:**</ins> A delay may happen when the driver wakes up and the sound/vibration waits a few seconds to stop, for that case, I have implemented that if the driver touched the Application anywhere, any sound/vibration will be force stopped.

-# IV.
-Performance/Monitoring:
+# Performance/Monitoring:
   **Performance measured by using Flutter DevTools (Flutter run -- profile)**

 **• Network/Requests:**